Because I Love You (The Postman Song)

-"Because I Love You (The Postman Song)" (or simply titled "Because I Love You") is a song written by Warren Allen Brooks and performed by Stevie B. It peaked at number one on the US Billboard Hot 100 chart in December 1990 and remained there for four consecutive weeks.
-It also spent two weeks at number one on the Billboard Adult Contemporary chart.
-The song reached the top 10 in several countries worldwide, including Belgium and the Netherlands, where it peaked at number two.
+"Because I Love You (The Postman Song)" (or simply titled "Because I Love You") is a song written by Warren Allen Brooks and performed by American singer, songwriter, and record producer Stevie B. It was released in September 1990 by LMR and RCA Records from his third album, Love & Emotion (1990).
+The song peaked at number one on the US Billboard Hot 100 chart in December 1990 and remained there for four consecutive weeks.
+It also reached the top 10 in several countries worldwide, including Belgium and the Netherlands, where it peaked at number two.
 It received a gold certification in Australia and the United States.
 In August 2018, Billboard ranked the song the 71st-biggest hit in the history of the Hot 100.